christophstrasen/WorldObserver/docs_internal/logbook.md

 - Reduced per-query verbosity for time windows by adding a default clock override in LQR and injecting it from WorldObserver:
   - WorldObserver sets LQR’s default window `currentFn` to the same `Time.gameMillis` source used for `sourceTime` stamping.
   - LQR remains consumer-agnostic; the override is optional and re-settable.
-- Did a code-quality sweep of “global config knobs”:
+- Did a code-quality sweep of “global config settings”:
   - Refactored `WorldObserver/config.lua` to be more DRY (explicit override allowlist + generic nested read/merge helpers).
   - Simplified `WorldObserver.lua` bootstrap to read globals via config helpers instead of inline wiring.
-  - Reused config helpers for “live debug override” reads (probe logging knobs) without changing the override shape.
+  - Reused config helpers for “live debug override” reads (probe logging settings) without changing the override shape.
   - Added targeted unit coverage for defaults cloning, override semantics, and runtime option derivation.

 ### Lessons
 - A “good default” for time windows is not just `field = "sourceTime"` but also a **clock** that matches the host’s stamped units; mismatches silently produce broken windows.
-- Keeping global overrides on an explicit allowlist makes the supported surface self-documenting and reduces “mystery knobs” while still enabling smoke/debug workflows.
+- Keeping global overrides on an explicit allowlist makes the supported surface self-documenting and reduces “mystery settings” while still enabling smoke/debug workflows.

 ### Next steps
 - Consider a tiny WorldObserver helper for time windows (e.g. “last N seconds”) to standardize `{ time, field, currentFn }` shapes across distinct/join/group usage.